HaydenCar/Huffman/README.md

 # Huffman
-A Huffman compresser/decompressor using an algorithm for lossless data compression written in Java.
+This project implements a Huffman coding algorithm for lossless data compression and decompression.
+The program takes an input string, compresses its contents into a smaller binary representation, and allows decompression back to the original form.